 A Brief Introduction to the Evangelical Lutheran Congregation of Gaimersheim

-Gaimersheim is a large village in Southern Germany, approximately 10 kilometres north of the river Danube.
+Gaimersheim is a large village in Southern Germany, approximately 10 kilometres north of the river Danube, close to the city of Ingolstadt.
 The Evangelical Lutheran Congregation of Gaimersheim came into existence on 1 January 1993 when it was inaugurated by an act of church and government as a corporate public body.
 The parish covers an area of around 98 square kilometres and consists of four rural communities, as well as parts of two further ones northwest of the town of Ingolstadt, where the Audi car factory is based.
-The church currently has about 3,100 members, many of whom are employed by Audi and its suppliers.
+The church currently has about 3,000 members, many of whom are employed by Audi and its suppliers.
 Lutherans represent a minority of 10% in the area and are often immigrants or children of immigrant families from all over Germany and Eastern Europe, even from the former Soviet Union.
 Two thirds of the population are Roman Catholic.
 An increasing number of inhabitants has revoked church membership and there are also more and more Muslim families of Turkish origin.

 Our church is the Church of Peace on Kraiberg Hill in Gaimersheim, situated in a quiet residential area approximately 2 km from the village centre.
 The church was built in 1957 and expanded in 1998/1999 and now provides seats for roughly 350 worshippers.
 The original church building was altered to serve as a congregational hall, containing office facilities and rooms for choirs and other congregational groups.
 By the end of 2012 the congregational hall had again been expanded to provide an adequate pastor’s office and archive room as well as a larger hall.